glitznerf/glitznerf.github.io/index.md

 <p>&nbsp;</p>

-### Research Interests
+### Research interests
-I mainly work on problems at the intersection of computing, mathematics, and economics.
+I mainly work on problems at the intersection of computing, mathematics and economics.
 Most of my research is theoretical (e.g., proving theorems), but I am also excited about experimental research, applications and tools (e.g., see [matwa.optimalmatching.com](https://matwa.optimalmatching.com/)).
-Broadly, I am interested in theoretical computer science, fair algorithms, and mechanism design.
 Currently, I focus on matching and allocation problems with ordinal preferences in markets without monetary transfer, such as Stable Roommates, Stable Fixtures and Student-Project Allocation.
 I am lucky to be supervised by [Professor David Manlove](https://www.dcs.gla.ac.uk/~davidm/) and [Dr Sofiat Olaosebikan](https://www.dcs.gla.ac.uk/~sofiat/).
 <p>&nbsp;</p>

-### In submission
+### Publications
 - **Unsolvability and Beyond in Many-To-Many Non-Bipartite Stable Matching**, with David Manlove.
+  - to appear in Proceedings of [**SAGT 2025**](https://www.bath.ac.uk/events/the-international-symposium-on-algorithmic-game-theory-sagt-2025/): the 18th International Symposium on Algorithmic Game Theory, 2025
-  - Available as arXiv Technical Report no. 2505.11456, 2025 [(link to preprint)](https://arxiv.org/abs/2505.11456)
+  - an extended version of this paper is available as arXiv Technical Report no. 2505.11456, 2025 [(link to extended version)](https://arxiv.org/abs/2505.11456)
-- **Perspectives on Unsolvability in Roommates Markets**, with David Manlove
-  - Available as arXiv Technical Report no. 2505.06717, 2025 [(link to preprint)](https://arxiv.org/abs/2505.06717)
-- **Structural and Algorithmic Results for Stable Cycles and Partitions in the Roommates Problem** (journal version), with David Manlove
-  - Available as arXiv Technical Report no. 2406.00437, 2024 [(link to preprint)](https://arxiv.org/abs/2406.00437)
-<p>&nbsp;</p>

-### Publications
 - **MATWA: A Web Toolkit for Matching Under Preferences**, with David Manlove (_Update: Nominated for Best Demo!_)
   - in Proceedings of [**AAAI 2025**](https://aaai.org/conference/aaai/aaai-25/): the 39th Annual AAAI Conference on Artificial Intelligence, 2025 [(link to proceedings version)](https://doi.org/10.1609/aaai.v39i28.35352)
   - an extended version of this paper is available as arXiv Technical Report no. 2409.04402, 2024 [(link to extended version)](https://arxiv.org/abs/2409.04402)